simonmichael/hledger_site/src/doc.md

 ## hledger by example

-A growing book introducing hledger one step at a time.
+This is a book introducing hledger gradually through examples.
+It's not finished; let us know what you'd like to see added.

 <!-- keep synced: hledger-by-example.md, SUMMARY.md, doc.md -->
 - **[hledger by example](hledger-by-example.md)**